espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Coordinated Distraction.md

 * * *

 With a sharp whistle or wave of your hands, you distract an opponent from the fact that one of your allies is about to attack them.
 Choose a target and an ally, both of whom must be within 30 feet.
-The target is [[Off-Guard]] against the first Strike the ally makes on their next turn; if your ally doesn't Strike that target, the effect is lost.
+The target is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] against the first Strike the ally makes on their next turn; if your ally doesn't Strike that target, the effect is lost.
 Depending on how you describe your distraction, this action gains either the auditory or visual trait.